I Chronicles 28:19

 “All this,” David said, “I have in writing as a result of the LORD’s hand on me, and he enabled me to understand all the details of the plan.”(referring to the plans for the temple that his son Solomon would build.)

-I sometimes we Christians pray too “general”.
+I sometimes think we Christians pray in generalities.
 You know, like bless this, bless that.
 Bless this person and bless that person.
 We ask for guidance.
 But how many of us ask for specific things?

 “Lord, I need your help in picking out paint colors today.
-I don’t want to make a mistake and spend more money correcting that mistake.”
+I don’t want to make a mistake and spend more money correcting that mistake.
+I want to be w2ise with your money”

 “Lord, I’m looking for a dress for my nephew’s wedding and I don’t want to spend a lot”.
 Yet there are countless examples throughout scripture where God gives detailed answers and explanations.
 God is interested in the specifics that concern us as well.